diana-hep/oamap/README.md

             photons            = List(Record(E=float64, iso=float64, px=float64, py=float64, pz=float64))))
 ```

-The data are loaded on demand by proxies.
-List proxies like `events` yield event records when requested by square brackets and event records yield their contents when requested by attributes.
-If the arrays are in a Numpy file or a memory-mapped file, they won't be loaded if not needed.
-In fact, a memory-mapped file can be many times larger than your computer's memory and still be accessible on demand.

-The following loop iterates over all muons in all events and adds up their momenta.
-Arbitrarily complex loops are possible, including cross-references between two structures, but non-sequential access is usually slower than sequential (for the normal disk-paging and CPU-caching reasons).
+We can use the same proxies to loop over the data: the following loop computes and adds up the momentum of all muons in all events.
+Arbitrarily complex loops are possible, including back-tracking and cross-referencing among structures, event data and non-event data.
+Although any order is possible, sequential access is generally faster than non-sequential access for the normal disk-paging and CPU-caching reasons.

 ```python
 import math